 Sawyer Injury Law is a Metro Atlanta personal injury law firm focusing exclusively on helping accident victims and their families recover compensation after a serious personal injury or wrongful death caused by another’s negligence, carelessness, or recklessness.

 If you’ve lost a family member due to another’s negligence or misconduct, an Atlanta wrongful death attorney can help.

 Georgia’s wrongful death law allows surviving family members to file a lawsuit against another party who caused the death of a family member through a negligent or intentional act.
 The persons authorized to bring a wrongful death claim in Georgia are as follows:

 - If there is no surviving spouse, the children of the deceased

 - If there is no surviving spouse or child, the parents of the deceased

-Georgia law also allows the estate’s personal representative to recover for funeral, medical and other necessary expenses related to the death.
-This recovery goes to the estate and is distributed according to the terms of the deceased’s will or other testamentary documents, or Georgia intestacy laws if the person died without a will.
+Georgia law also allows the estate’s personal representative to recover for the funeral, burial, and other necessary expenses related to the death.
+This recovery goes to the estate and is distributed according to the terms of the deceased’s will or other testamentary documents or Georgia intestacy laws if the person died without a will.